hsureads/hsureads.github.io/_posts/2016-11-03-site-launch.markdown

 <a href="https://www.theguardian.com/world/2016/oct/26/spy-couldnt-spell-how-biggest-heists-us-espionage-history-foiled">The Guardian: The spy who couldn't spell: how the biggest heist in the history of US espionage was foiled</a>

 So there you go.
 Happy reading, please let me know of any feedback by clicking on the contact links in the footer.
+Check back next week for another list of the week's best reads.